imatest/examples/StrayLightSource/README.txt

 Imatest, LLC
 --

 This folder contains example images of a small, bright light source.
 The source was collimated, with an angular diameter of 0.11 degrees.
 The camera was deliberately overexposed to reveal stray light (flare) in the image.
-The original 12-bit RAW image were demosaiced and converted to linear 16-bit RGB format by applying a 4-bit left shift.
+The original 12-bit RAW image data were demosaiced and converted to linear 16-bit RGB format by applying a 4-bit left shift.

 Each image filename includes the field angle of the light source with respect to the camera (e.g., -24_degrees_1.png).